vue9v2/ai-voice-cloning/README.md

 This tab will contain a collection of sub-tabs pertaining to training.

+**!**NOTE**!**: training is still in it's infancy, as this was cobbled together to get a good baseline to iterate from afterwards, so be warned of the cruft as I tighten things down.
+I advise to be patient and understanding if something goes wrong.

 #### Prepare Dataset

 This section will aid in preparing the dataset for fine-tuning.